San Diego Lead Safety Collaborative

 - Educating the community on healthy homes and lead related issues so that they may be better able to protect themselves.

-Single family homeowners must have at least one child less than 6 years of age living in, or frequently visiting the home.
-Landlords of rental properties that have had lead hazards remediated through this program are eligible for listing in the "Lead Safe Housing Registry."
+- Landlords of rental properties that have had lead hazards remediated through this program are registered in the "Lead Safe Housing Registry."
 Property owners have agreed to give priority to renting these units to families with a child under the age of six for at least three years after the property had been "cleared" of lead hazards.

-The San Diego Housing Commission has been remediating lead hazards since 2010 and you can access their Lead Safe Housing Registry by clicking here.
+The San Diego Housing Commission has been remediating lead hazards since 2010 and you can access their Lead Safe Housing Registry by clicking here (link is external).

 - Environmental Health Coalition - Outreach, Education, Intake & Follow-up